sandeepelayath/CAPSTONE_2026_PW25_RMH_01/README.md

    ```

 ## Dataset Preparation
 1. Download the CIC-IDS2017 dataset.
+(It is also available https://drive.google.com/drive/folders/1kSNKSGeiKaRAoVMY8cIcMQ_FM1rMUdEY)
 2. Store the CSV files inside `ML_Model_Latest/data/` (GitHub does not support large file uploads).
 3. Preprocess the dataset:
    ```bash